petergrace1618/Live-Project-MVC/README.md

 - There may or may not be an individual recipient of the award,
 - But there's always a Production associated with it.

-The question is, are the `Recipient` and `ProductionId` fields necessary to identify a record?
+The question is: are the `Recipient` and `ProductionId` fields necessary to identify a record?
 I imagine the announcer presenting the award.

 _The finalists for the 2015 Drammy for Best Ensemble in a Play are ..._ <br/>
 _And the winner of the 2015 Drammy for Best Ensemble in a Play goes to ..._